Careers for Master of Supply Chain Management

 Lifelong alumni career services: Your WashU degree entitles you to personalized career support from the Weston Career Center throughout your professional career—and even a second career or retirement.
 Learn more about alumni career services

-Get to know other finance students and alumni.
+Get to know other supply chain management students and alumni.

-Our MS Finance students and graduates and graduates are talented professionals who add tremendous value to their communities and society at large.
-Check out some of the featured MFS alumni below and learn more about their experiences with career coaching as well as their lives at—and beyond—WashU Olin.
+Our students and graduates are talented professionals who add tremendous value to their communities and society at large.
+Check out some of the featured alumni below and learn more about their experiences with career coaching as well as their lives at—and beyond—WashU Olin.